 Acerca de

-Race Day is a new event at Kena Shriners sponsored by the Kena Car Club.
-It will take place on the same day as the Daytona 500.
-Funds raised will support Kena Shriners and the Kena Car Club.
+Race Day, sponsored by the Kena Car Club, takes place on the same day as the Daytona 500.
+Funds raised will support Kena Shriners.

 On race day, you will be able to walk around ‘pit road’, see the cars, visit the betting table to place your bets, and mingle & socialize.
 During each race, you can cheer for your favorite car.